koenrane/KR-new-site/content/do-a-cost-benefit-analysis-of-your-technology-usage.md

 I think many, many people are shooting themselves in the foot, so I will be blunt. _Please stop shooting yourself in the foot._ Please do a cost-benefit analysis.
 I think many people have serious, serious problems with their internet usage.
 I did.
 You might.
 If so, you are leaving a lot of your life on the table.

 > [!thanks]
->Thanks to Meg Tong, Josh Turner, and Kurt Brown for feedback on this post.
+> Thanks to Meg Tong, Josh Turner, and Kurt Brown for feedback on this post.

 # Appendix 1: Declutter advice

-Here’s my main tip to add to the book: _Have well-defined exception handling which you never ever ever have to deviate from._ When I read about how other people navigated the declutter, their main failure modes looked like “my dog died and I got really stressed and gave in” or “a work emergency came up and I bent my rules and then broke my rules fragrantly.”
+Here’s my main tip to add to the book: _Have well-defined exception handling which you never, ever, ever have to deviate from._ When I read about how other people navigated the declutter, their main failure modes looked like “my dog died and I got really stressed and gave in” or “a work emergency came up and I bent my rules and then broke my rules fragrantly.”

 Plan for these events.
 Plan for feeling withdrawal symptoms.
-Plan for it seeming _so so important_ that you check your email _right now_.
+Plan for it seeming _so, so important_ that you check your email _right now_.
 Plan for emergencies.
 Plan a way to handle surprising exceptions to your rules.
 Make the exception handling so good that you never have a legitimate reason to deviate from it.

 My procedure was “If I need to use a forbidden functionality, then I have to write what I did down on a slip of paper and leave it on my girlfriend’s desk ASAP.”
 This worked because Emma would understand legitimate exceptions, but would look askance at me if I started flooding her desk with “and then I checked Reddit” notes.
 It's easier to hold promises to other people, than promises to yourself.

 # Appendix 2: My post-declutter rules

 - I only listen to music when:

   - Only listening to the music, to fully soak it in
   - Exercising
   - Reasoning on this point: